 We would expect to earn your trust first before working with you.

 You need more than professional competence to assist counsellors to market their counselling practice.
 You first need to earn and win the confidence of the Counsellor to represent what they do and to present that in an appropriate way.
 The one thing that can never be compromised is client confidentiality.
 In many other marketing assignments, the value of happy clients, prepared to endorse the product or service is a key component of any plan.
 This option is not available but ways to exist to communicate effectiveness with compromising integrity.

 We think that our own innate personality types make us good people to with with Counsellors.
 Traits like sensitivity, empathy and emotional intelligence help us connect with a Counsellor’s work and let us represent them and their expertise in an appropriate and effective way.
 If someone who is need of help is able to find, or be introduced to a Counsellor because of the marketing advice provided by us, that is ‘off the scale’ satisfaction as far as we are concerned.

 It is helpful to be as specific as you can when writing about mental health, particularly website pages.
-Take an example of depression that is caused by factors relating to pregnancy.
-It might be there is one page on a site that covers:
+Take an example of depression.
+That is a subject, but very broad.
+What is causing the depression?
+Take a theoretical example, that low mood is being caused by factors relating to pregnancy.
+Drill down further and the issues might be:

 - Difficulties conceiving

 - Pregnancy choices

 - Post-natal depression